HL7/davinci-ehrx/input/pagecontent/consent-oauth.md

 This implementation guide leverages the [HL7 UDAP B2B]({{site.data.fhir.udap}}b2b.html) specification, which in turn is based on the [UDAP JWT-based Client Authentication specification](https://www.udap.org/udap-jwt-client-auth.html).
 Because the latter is not version-controlled or officially published as a standard, a snapshot of the 2018-08-14 version on which this specification is based can be found [here](UDAP-JW-Client-Auth_2018-08-14.pdf).

 The implementation guide conveys key information about the consent provided and to establish a token that can be used to authorize subsequent queries.
 UDAP allows credential based and authorization code-based authorization processes.
 Systems compliant with this IG **SHALL** support UDAP B2B credential-based access.
-All such exchanges **SHALL** be conducted under mutually authenticated TLS.
+All such exchanges **SHALL** be conducted under mutually authenticated TLS as defined in [rfc2246](https://www.ietf.org/rfc/rfc2246.html#appendix-F.1.1).

 ### Workflow